MooseCowBear/waldo_game/README.md

 - A React frontend and Rails backend
 - 4 levels of increasing difficulty.
 - A stopwatch feature to display player's time.
-- Player's are prompted with a form to submit their score to the database when either they have given up or they have completed all levels.
+- Players are prompted with a form to submit their score to the database when either they have given up or they have completed all levels.
 - Score display that fetches scores from the database.
 Scores are grouped by levels completed and ordered by time to completion.
 - Tests for components and for api controller (with Jest and Rspec, respectively)